Layout of the town

 drinking beer sampling sessions there), and the Wats (Buddhist Temples) around town.

-Best to pick up a free SihanoukVille Advertiser, or SihanoukVille Guidebook, available at most hotels and restaurants, while they last, to get maps of the town.
+Best to pick up a free SihanoukVille Advertiser, available at most hotels and restaurants, while they last, to get maps of the town.

 SihanoukVille is surrounded on three sides by ocean.
 You're in the Bay of Thailand now.
 It's a really big bay however.
 We share it with Thailand (of course), Vietnam and Malaysia.
 Check Beaches of SihanoukVille for more info.